I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 There’s stuff in the Raëlian belief system about peace and immortality achieved through transferring the personalities and memories of old people into newly cloned babies.
 And, “perfect freedom” can be achieved through unrestrained and unlimited sex; of course it can be.

-Raël took up car racing as a way to publicize his religion, just like any accomplished messiah would; it turns out he wasn’t very good at it.
+Raël took up car racing as a way to publicize his religion, just like any accomplished messiah would.
+It turns out he wasn’t very good at it; being a messiah or a racing driver.

 Go Topless Day under the slogan “Free your breasts, free your mind” was another eye-catching moment designed to haul in more members to add to the claimed congregation of about 70,000.
 Of course, that doesn’t include the Elohim whose numbers may be vast, or none.
 We’ll never know.